-As a true international development professional who loves to build bridges, you can rightly expect that I will associate the notions deriving from these three events - Food security, Women, Climate change - and make associations.
+As a true international development professional who loves to build bridges, you can rightly expect that I will associate the notions deriving from these three events - food security, women, and climate change - and make associations.
 While happening during relatively the same period, the three events are not inherently linked.
 The mere coincidence they happen to represent rather served as a reminder for me that women are both victims and powerful actors in addressing food insecurity and climate change.

 A reminder of the urgency to address food insecurity and gender inequality